lukso-network/docs/docs/standards/universal-profile/lsp6-key-manager.md

 ## Types of Execution

-There are 2 ways to interact with the ERC725Account linked with the Key Manager.
+There are 3 ways to interact with the ERC725Account linked with the Key Manager.

 - **direct execution**: the controller is the caller (`msg.sender`) and sends a **payload** to the Key Manager directly (= abi-encoded function call on the linked ERC725Account) to the KeyManager via [`execute(...)`](../smart-contracts/lsp6-key-manager.md#execute).
 - **relay execution**: a controller **A** signs a payload and an executor `address` **B** (_e.g. a relay service_) executes the payload on behalf of the signer via [`executeRelayCall(...)`](../smart-contracts/lsp6-key-manager.md#executerelaycall).
+- **LSP20-CallVerification execution**: Interaction with the ERC725Account can be done directly, in accordance with the LSP20-CallVerification standard.
+The LSP6 Key Manager supports this standard, allowing anyone to call the LSP0ERC725Account.
+If the caller is not the owner of the ERC725Account, the call will be forwarded to the LSP20 functions of the Key Manager.
+These functions will verify the necessary permissions and emit the relevant event.

-The main difference between direct _vs_ relay execution is that with direct execution, the controller `address` is the actual address making the request + paying the gas cost of the execution.
-With relay execution, a signer `address` (a controller) can interact with the ERC725Account without paying a gas fee.
+The main difference between direct vs relay vs LSP20-CallVerification execution is that with direct execution, the controller address is the actual address making the request + paying the gas cost of the execution.
+With relay execution, a signer address (a controller) can interact with the ERC725Account without paying a gas fee.
+And with LSP20-CallVerification execution, calls can be made directly to the ERC725Account, with permissions verified by the LSP20 functions of the Key Manager.

 ![Direct vs Relay Execution](/img/standards/lsp6/lsp6-direct-vs-relay-execution.jpeg)